dimitrismistriotis/djforge/README.md

 [The Ruff Formatter](https://docs.astral.sh/ruff/)

-### PyCharm
+### Editors

-We use the community edition of [PyCharm](https://www.jetbrains.com/pycharm/).
+We use the community edition of [PyCharm](https://www.jetbrains.com/pycharm/) and [VS Code](https://code.visualstudio.com/).

-Settings are included and stored in the `.idea` folder.
+Settings are included and stored in the `.idea` and `.vscode` folders respectively.
 You might want to change them or completely remove them from the project based on which IDE/editor you use and how.
-After some deliberation, we decided to include them in order to make development faster for those who use or will use PyCharm.
+After some deliberation, we decided to include them in order to make development faster for those who use or will use either of these editors.

 ## Dependencies